Joeu/react-football-standings/README.md

 #Football Standings

 A SPA that displays current standings with the squads for the passed league built with React and Redux, with test cases using jest-enzyme.

 This sample app cosumes the [football-data](https://www.football-data.org/) API.
+*Make sure to get your own API key*

 ### Running Code